 Request a Gurobi Evaluation License or Free Academic License

 Modeling examples are coded using the Gurobi Python API in Jupyter Notebook.
 In order to use the Jupyter Notebooks, you must have a Gurobi License.
 If you do not have a license, you can request an Evaluation License as a Commercial User or download a free license as an Academic User.

 Access the Jupyter Notebook Modeling Example

-Click on the button below to be directed to GitHub where you can download the repository for the Linear Regression Jupyter Notebook modeling example.
+Click on the button below to be directed to the GitHub HTML page, where you can download the repository for the Best Feature Selection for Forecasting Jupyter Notebook modeling example.